-Site Specific Allocations: Also known as Specific Sites - where viable resources are known to exist, landowners are supportive of minerals development and the proposal is likely to be acceptable in planning terms.
+Specific Sites (for mineral extraction): where viable resources are known to exist, landowners are supportive of minerals development and the proposal is likely to be acceptable in planning terms.
 Such sites may also include essential operations associated with mineral extraction.
 This is the preferred way to plan for the steady and adequate supply of minerals as it provides the necessary certainty on when and where development may take place.

-Site of Specific Scientific Interest (SSSI): Sites designated by Natural England under the Wildlife and Countryside Act 1981
+Site of Specific Scientific Interest (SSSI): Sites designated by Natural England under the Wildlife and Countryside Act 1981 on account of their flora, fauna, geological or physiographical features.